The bone marrow-specific proteome

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in bone marrow as well as in all other tissues.

-337 genes show some level of elevated expression in the bone marrow compared to other tissues.
+300 genes show some level of elevated expression in the bone marrow compared to other tissues.
 The three categories of genes with elevated expression in bone marrow compared to other organs are shown in Table 1.
-The overall function of proteins corresponding to tissue-enriched genes (n=84) is well in line with the function of the bone marrow.
+The overall function of proteins corresponding to tissue enriched genes (n=70) is well in line with the function of the bone marrow.

-Table 1.
-The genes with elevated expression in bone marrow
+Table 3.
+Number of genes in the subdivided categories of elevated expression in bone marrow

 Number of genes